 - A nomination statement (450 words maximum) explaining why the nominee deserves to receive the award and how the research reported in the dissertation contributes to the field of computer science

-- A PDF file with both English and French versions of the abstract for the dissertation, one of which is the abstract as it appears in the dissertation that was submitted to the university
+- A document in PDF format with both English and French versions of the abstract for the dissertation, one of which is the abstract as it appears in the dissertation that was submitted to the university

-- Two signed Letters of Endorsement on letterhead in PDF format from the individuals identified in the nomination letter
+- Two (2) signed letters of endorsement on letterhead in PDF format from the individuals identified in the nomination letter

-- A PDF copy of the full final Dissertation as it was submitted to the university, or a link to the full final dissertation
+- A PDF copy of the full final dissertation as it was submitted to the university, or a link to the full final dissertation in PDF format

 - A PDF copy of the nominee’s current CV

-Dissertations will be reviewed based on their originality, potential impact, technical depth and significance, and quality of presentation by a panel of computer scientists chosen from a variety of sub-disciplines in the field by CS-Can/Info-Can Awards Committee.
+Dissertations will be reviewed based on their originality, potential impact, technical depth and significance, and quality of presentation.

 How to Submit

-The deadline for receiving nominations is February 1, 2019.
+The deadline for receiving nominations is February 1 of the calendar year following the completion of the dissertation.
 The deadline will be strictly adhered to.

-All materials in the nomination package should be put into a single .zip file named NomineeLast-NomineeFirst.zip file with individual file names as follows, using the last and first names of the nominee and the endorsers to uniquely name each of the files, including the .zip file.
+All materials in the nomination package should be put into a single .zip archive file named NomineeLast-NomineeFirst.zip with each individual document in PDF format.
+The names of the documents should be the following.

-The .zip file should be sent as an email attachment to the chair of the CS-Can/Info-Can Dissertation Awards Committee (Kate Larson) at email@example.com by no later than February 1, 2019.
+The .zip archive file should be sent as an email attachment to the chair of the CS-Can/Info-Can Dissertation Awards Committee via email to firstname.lastname@example.org by the nomination submission deadline.

 All submissions will be acknowledged by return email.

-The successful candidate will be notified by March 15 of the year following the award year.
+The successful candidate will be notified by March 15 following the submission deadline.

-The prize will be presented at the CS-Can/Info-Can Awards Banquet, which is usually held in May or June following the award year in conjunction with the CS-Can/Info-Can Annual General Meeting.
-The successful candidate will be reimbursed to help defray the costs of attending the Awards Banquet to receive the prize in person.
+The award will be presented at the CS-Can/Info-Can Awards Banquet, which is usually held in May or June following the award year in conjunction with the CS-Can/Info-Can Annual General Meeting.
+The successful candidate will be reimbursed to help defray the costs of attending the Awards Banquet to receive the award in person.